rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 <br/>

 ### Participation (17% of final grade)
-Because the course is online and asynchronous, I cannot give use standard measures for participation (attendance and participation in lecture sessions).
+Because the course is online and asynchronous, I cannot use standard measures for participation (attendance and participation in lecture sessions).
 As such, participation will be measured through completion of lecture videos and quizzes.
  + **Lecture Videos (5% of final grade)**
  Lecture videos can be found under "Content" on D2L.
 They will be organized by week.
 For the given week, all lecture videos must be completed by the end of the following weekend (i.e. for week 1 which starts on June 8th, videos must be completed by Sunday June 14th).
 I will do my best to release lecture videos by the end of the Sunday of the current week but there may be weeks where I release some at the beginning, and the rest throughout the week.
 Completion of videos will be tracked through Playposit.
 I will use Playposit to host the videos and insert questions into them.
 Completion of these questions (and correctness of your answers), will determine your participation grade for that lecture.
 Note, these questions will not be designed to be difficult, but rather to keep students engaged and show that they actually watched the lectures.